SoftEng23/project-1/README.md

 # Project-1: Employee Reimbursment System (ERS)
 *Due Monday March 28th, 2022*
 The dynamic web app I demoed to Revature is in the project-1-main folder.
-Most of the files are jsp and HTML with some javascript.
+Most of the files are jsp and HTML with some javascript and bootstrap styling(CSS).
 I used mySQL workbench for the database.
 ## Executive Summary
 * The Expense Reimbursement System (ERS) will manage the process of reimbursing employees for expenses incurred while on company time.